French77/doc-installation-guide/docs/verify.rst

 Download the SHA256 sums provided by Linux Mint
 -----------------------------------------------

-All `download mirrors <https://www.linuxmint.com/mirrors.php>`_ provide both the ISO images and a sha256sum.txt file, so you should be able to find that file in the same place you downloaded the ISO image from.
+All `download mirrors <https://www.linuxmint.com/mirrors.php>`_ provide the ISO images, a ``sha256sum.txt`` file and a ``sha256sum.txt.gpg`` file.
+You should be able to find these files in the same place you downloaded the ISO image from.

-If you are unable to find it, you can browse `this mirror <https://ftp.heanet.ie/mirrors/linuxmint.com/stable/>`_ and select the version corresponding to the Linux Mint release you downloaded.
+If you are unable to find them, you can browse `this mirror <https://ftp.heanet.ie/mirrors/linuxmint.com/stable/>`_ and select the version corresponding to the Linux Mint release you downloaded.

-Download both the sha256sum.txt and the sha256sum.txt.gpg files.
+Download both the ``sha256sum.txt`` and the ``sha256sum.txt.gpg`` files.
 These two files are used to check the integrity and authenticity of your ISO image.

 Integrity check
 ---------------

-To check the integrity of your local ISO file, generate its SHA256 sum and compare it with the sum present in the sha256sum.txt file.
+To check the integrity of your local ISO file, generate its SHA256 sum and compare it with the sum present in the ``sha256sum.txt`` file.

 .. code-block:: console